VSI OpenVMS x86-64 V9.2-3

 If you change anything that affects the boot path or dumping, you must run the command procedure SYS$MD.COM before rebooting.
 For instance, if you change any files referenced or loaded during booting (up to and including the activation of STARTUP), or any files used by the dump kernel, then you must run SYS$MD.COM.

-However, in VSI OpenVMS x86-64 V9.2-x there are two exceptions to the above statement.
+However, in VSI OpenVMS x86-64 V9.2 and later there are two exceptions to the above statement.
 If you make any of the following changes that affect the boot path or dumping, you do not need to run SYS$MD.COM:

-1. Use SYSGEN WRITE CURRENT or SYSMAN PARAM WRITE CURRENT.
+1. Use SYSGEN WRITE CURRENT or SYSMAN PARAMETERS WRITE CURRENT.
 These commands will access the parameter file on the memory disk directly.

 2. Copy a file directly to the memory disk when specifically advised by VSI support specialists to do so.